harshan89/home24/README.md

 - ✅ See a list of products belonging to a specific category in pages of 5, 10, 20, 50 elements per page
 - ✅ Sort product list by different fields (e.g., id, name) in ascending/descending order
 - ✅ View the product information on a separate product details page
-- ❌ Add/modify attributes of a product.
-Possible attribute types: "number", "text", "url", "tags", "boolean"
+- ✅ modify attributes of a product.
+Possible attribute types: "name", "description"
+- ✅ Delete products
 - ✅ See the last modified product in a custom widget on top of the page (custom here means that you have to implement a new component, not using the one that the component library of your choice provides)
 - ✅ Logout from the back office